CoolBitX-Technology/sygna-bridge-util-py/README.md

 ### For Beneficiary

 There is only one api for Beneficiary VASP to call, which is `post_permission`.
-After the beneficiary server confirm thet legitemacy of a transfer request, they will sign `{ transfer_id, permission_status }` using `sign_permission()` function, and send the result with signature to Sygna Bridge Central Server.
+After the beneficiary server confirm their legitimacy of a transfer request, they will sign `{ transfer_id, permission_status }` using `sign_permission()` function, and send the result with signature to Sygna Bridge Central Server.

 ```Python